eduardorq/printer-monitor/README.md

 * Configuration video: https://www.youtube.com/watch?v=kcBspqWhpIU

 ## Features:
-* Displays the print status from OctoPrint or Repetier Server
+* Displays the print status from Moonraker, OctoPrint or Repetier Server
 * Option to display time and weather when printer is idle
 * Estimated time remaining
 * Time Printing